choueric/regKnife/README.md

    hex: 0x5cd
    ```

-3. See the value of enable filed:
+3. See the value of enable field:
    ```
    >>> 0
    bin: 1